Most Researched Probiotics: Comparing Brands

 Who funds our clinical trials?

 We are proud of that fact that our range of supplements has more finished product clinical trials than any other probiotic brand in the UK.
-Our aim is to bring the best quality and most effective, strain specific probiotics to the market, and clinical trials are an important component of this strategy.
-The information they provide allows us to target the strains we use to specific symptoms and conditions, rather than adopting a 'one formulation fits all' type of approach.
-We hope that this makes it easier for you to choose which product you or your clients need, so that you can recommend them with confidence.
+Our aim is to bring the best quality and most effective, strain-specific probiotics to the market, and clinical trials are an important component of this strategy.
+The information they provide allows us to target the strains we use, rather than adopting a 'one formulation fits all' type of approach.
+We hope that this makes it easier for you to choose which product you or your clients would use, so that you can recommend them with confidence.

-If you are a holistic health practitioner you may also find our recent blog post on the safety of probiotics interesting.
+You may also like to read this blog post on the safety of probiotics, over in the Probiotics Learning Lab.
 The blog talks about the part that clinical trials play in ensuring product safety, but it also looks at the importance of balance and achieving homeostasis, and how probiotics can positively impact on the immune system.
 Alternatively, to find out more about our clinical research, (complete with summaries & illustrations of key studies) read our about our clinical trials.
 Happy reading!

 1. Adherence to the intestinal wall is not always applicable, depending on the probiotic strain in question.
 For example, the strain S. boulardii is understood to be transient, and therefore does not adhere and multiply in the gut, yet it still meets the essential criteria for a probiotic; ie to have a positive benefit on the host.
 Furthermore, other strains such as L. reuteri RC-14® and L. rhamnosus GR-1®, as in OptiBac Probiotics 'For women' are actually tested to colonise the vaginal flora, and not the gut flora - therefore despite being some extremely well researched strains, these are not tested to adhere to the gut wall.